 In accordance with the environmental commitments and other requirements, we also define our strategic objectives, which are also part of the company’s sustainability strategy.

-The central strategic objectives in key environmental areas by the end of 2030 are:
+The central strategic objectives in key environmental areas are:

 Keeping the documented system of environmental management (ISO 14001).

 Keeping noise at such a level to enable the local citizens an improved life quality.